visit/citybreak-online-doc/_includes/tracking.md

                                 })(window,document,'script','citybreak0dataLayer','GTM-[tracker_id]');
 ```

+FYI:
+* We dont have anny google trackers active via our development ot tests enviromets.
+But we can setup a test online in product if requested.
-Missing something?
-Pleace contact us with sample of you needs or what your are missing and we will consider adding this to our default feature set.
+* Missing something?
+Pleace contact us with specified sample of you needs or what your are missing and why you need if.
+Then we will consider developming support to our default feature set.